Divorce

 Ill health

-If you’ve been off work for a long time (usually five years and six months) because of ill health, or you’re getting long-term disability payments that have run out, you may be able to take your benefits from the Fund early.
+If you’ve been off work for a long time (usually 5 years and 6 months) because of ill health, or you’re getting long-term disability payments that have run out, you may be able to take your benefits from the Fund early.

 Usually, if you take your benefits earlier than your Normal Pension Age, how much you receive every year is reduced, because they will likely be paid for longer.
 How much you will receive in the case of ill health will depend on your circumstances, and we’d ask you to go to a medical assessment for which we’ll pay.
 In this way, your pension might not be reduced in the same way as it would be if you were in good health.